nicklevantis/nicklevantis.github.com/README.md

 =======================

-the main goal is to keep my site  minimalist and functional .
+Main goal is to keep my site  minimalist and functional .

 Υou can visite my site at http://nicklevantis.com